 Under the terms of the new order, both parties agreed not to stalk or assault the other, and are prohibited from entering the property where the other resides.
 The order also extends to each individual’s place of work, and prohibits taking the other’s property.

 Divorce in California

 Unfortunately, divorce affects many families across the country each year.
 According to figures from the American Psychological Association, approximately 40 to 50 percent of marriages end with divorce.
 And that’s only considering first-time marriages – the divorce rate for subsequent marriages is significantly higher.

 When a couple decides to end their marriage and seek a divorce, there are several factors to consider, including issues relating to property division, spousal support and child support in Los Angeles These types of matter can grow increasingly complex, especially in divorces involving children or sizable assets.

-Additionally, those seeking divorce in California are seeking divorce in a no-fault jurisdiction, so it is not necessary to give any specific indication as to how or why the marriage broke down.
+Additionally, those seeking a divorce in California are seeking a divorce in a no-fault jurisdiction, so it is not necessary to give any specific indication as to how or why the marriage broke down.

 Are you or someone you love dealing with a divorce in California?
 If so, it is critical that you enlist the guidance of a skilled family law attorney.
 Only an attorney qualified in this area of law, and the laws in California, can assess your situation and recommend next steps towards a settlement.

 If you reside in Southern California, including the greater Los Angeles area, the legal team at Whitmarsh Family Law, PC can help you today.
 Our team of dedicated attorneys specializes exclusively in family law-related issues, including those involving delicate family issues like divorce.
 We know that dealing with these types of matters is never easy – that’s why our Family Law attorney in Los Angeles is committed to advocating on behalf of the interests of, not just our clients, but your families as well.

 No matter what the conditions are with your divorce, our firm is prepared to work with you to reach the best possible settlement.